BloomBooks/bloom-azure-functions/opds/README.md

 `key=pat@example.com:1a2bc3de` The _apiAccount_ to use.

-`omitnav=true` At the cost of not being OPDS-compliant, skip links that a smart API client doesn't really need.
+`minimalnavlinks=true` At the cost of not being OPDS-compliant, skip links that a smart API client doesn't really need.
 This will substantially reduce bandwidth and speed things up.

 Example:
 The following would pull entries from the development parse table that have visible ePUB artifacts in the French language.